-As previously discussed, coarse particles observed between 2 and 6 April are likely to be associated with the dust cloud arriving from Africa.
-The large diversityA substantial number of small fungalcoprinoid spores and conidia entrained in the dust collected at 80 m heightwere identified, but only between 2 and 6 April. are also likely to be sourced to Africa.
-Smoke plumes are known to entrain fungi over long distances (Mims and Mims, 2004).
+A substantial number of coprinoid spores were identified, but only between 2 and 6 April.
 Coprinoid fungi have not been found in the canopy of rainforests (Mims and Mims, 2004; Prospero et al., 2005; Womack et al., 2015).
 Instead, they are more common at ground level across arid and temperate zones, consistent with an African source.
 Otherwise, they might have come from further away in South America, e.g., from clearings in the forest in NE Brazil.
 Dust from Lake Chad is also rich in bacteria and fungi (Favet et al., 2013).
-These fungi would have also contributed to the elements detected in air samplers.
-Bacteria are likely to accompany the dust particles, attached to their surface (Yamaguchi et al., 2012; Prospero et al., 2005), but it).
+Bacteria are likely to accompany the dust particles, attached to their surface (Yamaguchi et al., 2012; Prospero et al., 2005).
 We cannot fully compare the bioaerosol to determine an African source because previous studies cultured air samples of viable spores only, and analysed them with high throughput sequencing.
 Only a few types of fungi were detected at the species level in these studies.
-It is unknown whether any of these organisms the fungi observed in the dust above the Amazon are still viable upon sedimentation acrossonto the central Amazon forest forest.
+It is unknown whether any of the fungi observed in the dust above the Amazon are still viable upon sedimentation onto the forest.
 Other than during the formation of a Saharan dust plume, smoke plumes are also known to entrain fungi over long distances (Mims and Mims, 2004), so that some of the fungal material could have been introduced by burning in West Africa.